eroicaleo/doctut2/notes/Justice/lect03.md

 libertarian philosophers we read, for this course puts it this way, individuals have right, so strong and far-reaching are these rights that they raise the question of what, if anything, the state may do.

+* 7:42 So what does libertarianism say about the role of government or of the state?
+  Well, there are three things that most modern states do that on the libertarian theory of rights are illegitimate, are unjust.
+One of them is paternalist legislation.
+  That's passing laws that protect people from themselves.
+Seat belt law for example, or motorcycle helmet laws.
+The libertarian says, it may be a good thing if people wear seatbelts, but that should be up to them, and the state, the government, has no business coercing them, us, to wear seat belts by law.
+It's coercion.
+So no paternalist legislation.
+Number one.

+* 8:44 Number two: No morals legislation.